sievericcardo/greenhouse_dt_project/how-to-run.md

 These are all the configuration files needed by the different components.
 Please prepare them before moving on to the next steps.
 You can use the samples provided.

 The configuration files need to stay in the same folder as the **SMOL Scheduler JAR file**.
+How to create the JAR and run the SMOL Scheduler is explained in the [SMOL Scheduler section](#smol-scheduler).

+You can create the configuration files assuming that you will have a folder in the Host computer with:
+- SMOL scheduler JAR
+- All configuration files
+- Asset model (.ttl file)
+- SMOL program (.smol file)

-The templates are available in the `smol_scheduler/src/main/resources` folder
+The configuration templates with all the other files needed (asset model and SMOL program) are available in the `smol_scheduler/src/main/resources` folder

 - `config_local.yml`: used by the SMOL program to access to influxDB
   - **NOTE**: it is used by the SMOL program and as now it's hardcoded in the SMOL program.
-You could need to change it.
   - `url`: URL of the influxDB database (e.g., http://localhost:8086)
   - `token`: The token you saved while setting up influxDB
   - `org`: The name of the organization you created while setting up influxDB (**sirius_local**)